Welcome to the Home Page for Ms. Mars' Classes:

 All Students: You should have a 'hard copy' of the syllabus for planning purposes and any current handouts

-'dedicated' to History.
-You can also keep old handouts and returned tests / papers in this binder.
+All handouts and returned tests / papers must be kept in this binder.

-Grades are posted in the classroom - updated at least once per week and following all major
+Grades are posted in the classroom and are updated follow all major quizzes, tests and projects.

 All Parents: You can easily keep in touch with what we are covering in class by asking to see the latest